NVIDIA/spark-rapids/docs/configs.md

 <a name="sql.concurrentGpuTasks"></a>spark.rapids.sql.concurrentGpuTasks|Set the number of tasks that can execute concurrently per GPU.
 Tasks may temporarily block when the number of concurrent tasks in the executor exceeds this amount.
 Allowing too many concurrent tasks on the same GPU may lead to GPU out of memory errors.|1
 <a name="sql.csvTimestamps.enabled"></a>spark.rapids.sql.csvTimestamps.enabled|When set to true, enables the CSV parser to read timestamps.
 The default output format for Spark includes a timezone at the end.
 Anything except the UTC timezone is not supported.
 Timestamps after 2038 and before 1902 are also not supported.|false
 <a name="sql.enabled"></a>spark.rapids.sql.enabled|Enable (true) or disable (false) sql operations on the GPU|true
+<a name="sql.udfCompiler.enabled"></a>spark.rapids.sql.udfCompiler.enabled|When set to true, all UDFs are compiled to Catalyst expressions by Catalyst Analyzer|false
 <a name="sql.explain"></a>spark.rapids.sql.explain|Explain why some parts of a query were not placed on a GPU or not.
 Possible values are ALL: print everything, NONE: print nothing, NOT_ON_GPU: print only parts of a query that did not go on the GPU|NONE
 <a name="sql.format.csv.enabled"></a>spark.rapids.sql.format.csv.enabled|When set to false disables all csv input and output acceleration. (only input is currently supported anyways)|true
 <a name="sql.format.csv.read.enabled"></a>spark.rapids.sql.format.csv.read.enabled|When set to false disables csv input acceleration|true